Coalition on Homelessness v. City and County of San Francisco

 Page Media

-On September 27, 2022, the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, the ACLU Foundation of Northern California, and the law firm Latham & Watkins LLP filed suit on behalf of the Coalition on Homelessness against the City and County of San Francisco and Mayor London Breed for their efforts to criminalize homelessness through an array of brutal policing practices that violate the constitutional rights of unhoused San Franciscans.
-The plaintiffs are also seeking a preliminary injunction to stop these practices on an emergency basis.
+On September 27, 2022, the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area and the ACLU Foundation of Northern California filed suit on behalf of the Coalition on Homelessness and several unhoused individuals against the City and County of San Francisco and Mayor London Breed for their efforts to criminalize homelessness through an array of practices that violated the constitutional rights of unhoused San Franciscans.
+The plaintiffs also sought a preliminary injunction to stop these practices on an emergency basis.

 For years, San Francisco has claimed that it is taking steps to address the City’s homelessness crisis.
 But in fact, the City is forcing unhoused people out of sight—destroying their survival belongings and citing and arresting them for sleeping in public when they have no shelter to go to.
 San Francisco has more laws penalizing homelessness than any other city in California.
 These regressive mass incarceration era policies only perpetuate San Francisco’s homelessness crisis and scapegoat unhoused people for the City’s egregious failure to support affordable housing for San Francisco residents.